Updated: November 13, 2025

 blueCheck icon

-Food manufacturers, electronics makers, toy companies and private label retailers face the highest liability risks and could benefit most from this coverage.
+Food manufacturers, electronics makers, toy companies and private label retailers carry the highest liability risks and need this coverage most.

 blueCheck icon